coax-dev/coax/doc/index.rst

 Of course, we can't expect our policy to do very well, because it hasn't been able to learn anything from the reward signal :code:`r`.
 To do that, we need to create two more objects: a  **tracer** and an **updater**.
-A *tracer* takes raw transition data and turns it into transition data can be readily used by the *updater* to update our function approximator.
+A *tracer* takes raw transition data and turns it into transition data that can then be used by the *updater* to update the function approximator :code:`q`.
 In the example below we see how this works in practice.

 .. code:: python